Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Introduction

-Our study makes several important contributions to the area.
-First, to our knowledge, our method is among the first handling covariance matrix estimation of the high-dimensional noise in high-frequency data.
-To overcome the difficulty due to the latency and asynchronous observations, we propose a new method with appropriate localization and thresholding.
-Second, our theoretical analysis establishes the minimax optimal convergence rates associated with two commonly used loss functions for the covariance matrix estimations of the high-dimensional noise in high-frequency data.
-The minimax optimal rates in this setting are our new theoretical discoveries, and we show that the proposed estimator achieves such rates.
+Our study makes several contributions to the area.
+To our best knowledge, our method is the first handling covariance matrix estimation of the serially dependent high-dimensional noises in high-frequency data.
+Methodologically, to overcome the difficulties due to the latency, asynchronicity, and serially dependent observations, we propose a new approach with appropriate localization and thresholding.
+Theoretically, to our best knowledge, our technical device integrating high-frequency serial dependence with the $\alpha$-mixing is a new development of the current state of knowledge; and it can be more broadly applied for solving this class of problems.
+Meanwhile, our theoretical analysis establishes the minimax optimal convergence rates associated with two commonly used loss functions for the covariance matrix estimations of the high-dimensional noise in high-frequency data.
+The minimax optimal rates in this setting are our new theoretical discoveries, and we establish cases when the proposed estimator achieves such rates.
 Our result also reveals that the optimal convergence rates reflect the impact due to the asynchronous data, which are slower than those with synchronous data.
 The higher the level of the data asynchronicity is, the slower the convergence rates are expected.
-As a major theoretical finding that confirms another merit of the proposed estimator, we show that the proposed localized estimator has the same accuracy as if the high-dimensional noises are directly observed in the sense of the same convergence rates.
+We show that the proposed localized estimator has the same accuracy as if the high-dimensional noise are directly observed in the sense of the same convergence rates.
+Furthermore, our theory includes a second-order analysis revealing the dominating bias of the estimator.
+We then propose a bias-corrected estimator and show that removing such a bias leads to more promising performance, especially when components in the covariance matrix are small.
+Our analysis also indicates that the proposed localized estimator is robust to the setting with jumps.